 End Sub

-Accessing the selected GridView Row on the other Page
+Accessing the selected GridView Row on another Page

-Inside the Page Load event, the GridView of the Previous Page is accessed using the PreviousPage property and then it's Selected Row values are fetched.
+Then, the GridView of the Previous Page is accessed using the PreviousPage property of Page and then its Selected Row values are fetched.

 C#